annikagomez/T.NPSG-analysis/README.md

   - `tara_metadata_*.csv`: Metadata for stations, samples, and ENA from Tara Oceans samples
 - metaT_files/
   - `*.tab`: Outputs from BWA mapping metatranscriptome reads to hybrid slick assembly + T.NPSG.2 genome
+  - `all_tpm.csv`: Calculated TPM off all contigs in the hybrid slick assembly + the T.NPSG.2 genome
   - `all_sig_tery.csv`: All Trichodesmium erythraeum genes which were differentially expressed between the slick and colonies based on DESeq2 analysis with eggnog-mapper annotations; Source data for Supplementary Figure 10
   - `bacterial_phylum_relative_expression.csv`: Sum of TPMs for transcripts assigned to major bacterial phyla by GTDB
   - `cyanobacterial_orders_relative_expression.csv`: Sum of TPMs for transcripts assigned to major cyanobacterial orders by GTDB; source data for Supplementary Figure 9